Nursing Advisor Infectious Diseases – STIs and Overdoses Posting 2026-052 - NRBHSS

 ADDITIONAL INFORMATION

-• Please note that interviews are expected to take place during the week of June 29, 2026;
+• Please note that interviews are expected to take place on August 12, 2026;

 • Work location: Position based in the North (Kuujjuaq) is preferred; however, remote work from the South